A Local’s Opinion On The Best Campground In The Great Smoky Mountains

 Conclusion

-I would choose Elkmont for an overall great camping experience while visiting the Great Smoky Mountain National Park.
+I would choose Elkmont Campground for an overall great camping experience while visiting the Great Smoky Mountain National Park.
 This is my hands-down winner.

 However, I would consider Cades Cove Campground for the added convenience of biking the Cades Cove Loop without cars on a designated car-free day and photographing its amazing sunrises and sunsets.